Decoretum/BikeManagementSystem/README.md

 The frontend was developed with consideration to ease of use, minimal process steps required for system processes, and design preferences.

 ## Backend
 **Spring Boot** was used to developed the backend of the application.
-The backend application utilizes the following archicture:<br><br>
+The backend application also utilizes the following archicture aside from REST:<br><br>
 ![BisikletaArchitecture drawio](https://github.com/user-attachments/assets/66c936e0-f617-4db8-a7e3-73376ddff907)